-CARE OF COWS WITH NUTRITIONAL BALANCING SCIENCE
+CARE OF COWS WITH A DEVELOPMENT PROGRAM

-by Dr. Lawrence Wilson
+by Dr. Larry Wilson

-© January 2017, L.D.
-Wilson Consultants, Inc.
+© February 2019, LD Wilson Consultants, Inc.

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 Health Of Cows